Palestinian Death Toll In Gaza Hits 20,000

-(MENAFN- IANS) Gaza, Dec 21 (IANS) The death toll of Palestinians from Israeli attacks in the Gaza Strip since October 7 has reached 20,000, according to a statement issued by the Hamas-run government media office.
+GAZA, Dec 21 (NNN-XINHUA) – The death toll of Palestinians from Israeli attacks in the Gaza Strip since Oct 7 has reached 20,000, according to a statement issued by the Palestinian government media office, yesterday.

 A total of 310 medical personnel, 35 civil defence personnel and 97 journalists were killed in the Israeli attacks, it added.

-Meanwhile, two Palestinians were killed in clashes with Israeli soldiers in the West Bank cities of Hebron and Bethlehem, the Palestinian Health Ministry said on Wednesday.
+Meanwhile, two Palestinians were killed in clashes with Israeli soldiers in the West Bank cities of Hebron and Bethlehem, the Palestinian Health Ministry said, yesterday.

-It raised the death toll of Palestinians from Israeli gunfire in the occupied territory to 303 since this new round of Israeli-Palestinian conflict broke out on October 7, according to WAFA, the official Palestinian news agency.
+It raised the death toll of Palestinians from Israeli gunfire in the occupied territory to 303, since this new round of Israeli-Palestinian conflict broke out on Oct 7.

-Israel has been launching a large-scale offensive in Gaza to retaliate against a surprise Hamas attack on southern Israel on October 7 when about 1,200 people were killed and more than 200 were taken hostage, according to the Israeli tallies.
+Israel has been launching a large-scale offensive in Gaza, to retaliate against a surprise Hamas attack on southern Israel on Oct 7, when about 1,200 people were killed and more than 200 were taken hostage, according to the Israeli tallies.– NNN-WAFA

 Legal Disclaimer: